Asheville White Oak Kids Martial Arts

 that can only be built.

-Because when confidence is built on affirmation alone—
+Because confidence built on affirmation alone—

 it wobbles the first time life pushes back: